-Before entering the department, students must complete, on a graded basis, prerequisite courses in introductory microeconomics, introductory macroeconomics, statistics and multivariable calculus.
+Before entering the department, economics majors must complete, on a graded basis, prerequisite courses in introductory microeconomics, introductory macroeconomics, statistics and multivariable calculus.
 Please read the requirements below carefully.
 Freshmen and sophomores considering Economics as a major are also encouraged to attend our Open House in September and April, respectively.

-To enter the department, a student must complete the prerequisite courses ECO 100, ECO 101, ECO 202 (or equivalent), and MAT 175 (or equivalent) by the end of sophomore year and earn a letter grade of C or better in each course.
+To enter the department, an economics major must complete the prerequisite courses ECO 100, ECO 101, ECO 202 (or equivalent), and MAT 175 (or equivalent) by the end of sophomore year and earn a letter grade of C or better in each course.
 In the rare case that a student takes an intermediate level course (e.g. ECO 310 or ECO 311) without taking the corresponding introductory level course (e.g. ECO 100 or ECO 101) to satisfy an entry prerequisite, the intermediate level course must be completed by the end of the sophomore year with a grade of C or better.

 Substitutions for the statistics prerequisite